o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/speech-recognition-cgp-managing-intents.md

 ---
-description: ' Manage the intents for the &LEX; bots in your game from &ALYlong;''s Speech Recognition Cloud Gem Portal. '
+description: ' Manage the intents for the Amazon Lex bots in your game from Amazon Lumberyard''s Speech Recognition Cloud Gem Portal. '
 title: Managing Intents
 ---